clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 2. Tailscale Sidecar for Kubernetes did work

 At that point in the journey, of all Tailscale Kubernetes options, only the Sidecar approach worked for my particular configuration.
 Whilst providing helpful information about the state of the solution space, the Sidecar approach wasn't going to be a viable solution for my needs so I decided to double click on the two broken cases and try and figure out what was going wrong.

-> If you don't care to read about the gory details of the problem and fix, skip ahead to the next section that describes Tailscale support for ingress.

 ### Digging in
 Doing some spelunking around in various issues and code, I was able to identify the following relevant issues in the Tailscale repo: